Prohibited Student Conduct (132M-125-035)

 - Marijuana.
 The use, possession, delivery, sale, or being visibly under the influence of marijuana or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form.
 While state law permits the recreational use of marijuana, federal law prohibits such use on college premises or in connection with college activities.

 - Drugs.
-The use, possession, delivery, sale, or being under the influence of any legend in chapter 69.41 RCW, or any other controlled substance under chapter 69.50 RCW, except
+The use, possession, delivery, sale, or being under the influence of any illegal in chapter 69.41 RCW, or any other controlled substance under chapter 69.50 RCW, except